samsonKayode/short-link-app-complete/README.md

 frontend.

-Full list of available REST endpoints could be found in Swagger UI, which can be accessed via: **http://localhost:8080/api/swagger-ui.html**
+Full list of available REST endpoints could be found in Swagger UI, which can be accessed via: **http://localhost:7000/api/swagger-ui.html**

+#### Frontend

+The frontend template was gotten from Creative Tim, I also gave credit on the UI.